swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-3-initialize-git-and-dvc-for-local-training/index.md

 ```
 To track the changes with git, run:

-git add data/data.xml.dvc data/.gitignore
+git add data/data.csv.dvc data/.gitignore

 To enable auto staging, run:

 dvc config core.autostage true
 ```

-The effect of the `dvc add` command is to create a `data/data.xml.dvc` file and a `data/.gitignore`.
+The effect of the `dvc add` command is to create a `data/data.csv.dvc` file and a `data/.gitignore`.
 The `.dvc` file contains the metadata of the file that is used by DVC to download and check the integrity of the files.
-The `.gitignore` file is created to add the `data.xml` file to be ignored by Git.
+The `.gitignore` file is created to add the `data.csv` file to be ignored by Git.
 The `.dvc` files must be added to Git.

 Various DVC commands will automatically try to update the `.gitignore` files.
 If a